HomeBlogMediaContact

 Julian Monroe Fisher

-Anthropologist and modern day African explorer Julian Monroe Fisher announces a five year - nine expeditions - Ethnographical research project deep in the heart of Africa.
-Entitled, ‘The Great African Expedition’, Fisher will conduct a 21st century Ethnographical documentation of specific regions of Africa related to the 19th century Victorian age of exploration.
-The project will follow the African expeditionary routes of the famed Victorian explorers to include Baker, Baumann, Speke, Grant, Burton, de Brazza, Wissman, Park, Cameron, Stanley and Livingstone.
-For the journeys Fisher will implore the use of dugout canoes, camels, donkeys, horses, feluccas, ferry boats and on foot.
+On February 22, 2012, Anthropologist and modern day African explorer Julian Monroe Fisher announced a five year - six expeditions - ethnographic research project deep in the heart of Africa.
+Entitled, ‘The RailRiders Great African Expedition’, Fisher will conduct a 21st century ethnographic documentation of specific regions of Africa related to the 19th century Victorian age of exploration.
+The project will follow overland the African expeditionary routes of the famed Victorian explorers to include Speke, Grant, Burton, Baker, de Brazza, Wissman, Park, Cameron, Stanley and Livingstone.
+For the journeys Fisher will implore the use of dugout canoes, Folbot kayaks, camels, donkeys, horses, feluccas, ferry boats, 4 x 4's and on foot.

-The objective of ‘The Great African Expedition’ will be to compare the 19th century Ethnographical research documentation of the African tribal kingdoms along the rivers and lakes gathered during the expeditions of the Victorian age explorers with the realities of 21st century Africa.
-Phase one and two of the project will begin in March, 2012, with Fisher travelling alone on an overland journey up the Nile River from Cairo, Egypt to Khartoum, Sudan.
-He will then cross the world’s newest nation of South Sudan to Lake Albert in Uganda.
+The objective of ‘The RailRiders Great African Expedition’ will be to compare the 19th century ethnographic research documentation of the African tribal kingdoms along the rivers and lakes gathered during the expeditions of the Victorian age explorers with the realities of 21st century Africa.

-Julian Monroe Fisher is a Fellow of The Royal Geographical Society in London and an International Fellow of The Explorers Club in New York City.
-Between 2007 and 2011 Fisher had the honour of carrying the Explorers Club Flag on five consecutive research expeditions to the African continent.
+Julian Monroe Fisher is a Fellow of The Royal Geographical Society in London, an International Fellow of The Explorers Club in New York City and a member of The American Anthropological Association.
+Between 2007 and 2014 Fisher had the honor of carrying the Explorers Club Flag on six research expeditions to the African continent.
 In 2008 he and his team were accredited by The Ugandan Wildlife Authority for establishing a new route in the Rwenzori Mountains.
-In 2011 the explorer walked large portions of the African continent between the Indian Ocean coast of Mozambique and the Atlantic Coast of Angola.
+In 2010 the explorer walked large portions of the African continent between the Indian Ocean coast of Mozambique and the Atlantic Coast of Angola.
+As part of The RailRiders Great African Expedition Fisher has created The Sir Samuel and Lady Florence Baker Historical Trail.
+The 360 mile trail stretching from Juba, the capital of the new nation of South Sudan, to Baker's View overlooking Lake Albert in Uganda, was highligthed in National Geographic in July 2013 as one of the top twenty best hiking trails on the planet.

 “In a world filled with interpretations,